korn3lie/made-project/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Impact of Electric Car adoption on CO2 emission and motor fuel consumption/sales.
+Impact of Electric Car adoption on air pollution.

 ## Main Question